 Connecting the Classroom to the Community

 Our Community Engagement team can help connect our academic programs with the broader community.
-Each semester, student interns in the School of Geography's Community and School Garden Program help local elementary school students learn as they plant school gardens.
+Each semester, student interns in the School of Geography's School Garden Workshop help local elementary school students learn as they plant school gardens.
 Every spring, undergraduate sociology students investigate problems related to poverty in Tucson.

 We frequently share our faculty's vibrant and cutting-edge research with the broader Tucson Community.
 Signature events include our annual Downtown Lecture Series each October, Tucson Meet Yourself (through our partnership with the Southwest Folklife Alliance) each fall, and the SBS Tent at the Tucson Festival of Books each spring.

 We also host events with UA Professor Noam Chomsky each year.
 Many of our departments and centers frequently sponsor events of public interest.